LibrePDF/OpenPDF/README.md

 - Generally try to preserve the coding style in the file you are modifying.

 ## Dependencies ##
 - Java 8 or later is required to use OpenPDF.
-There is a separate branch for Java 7 called 'java7'.

 ### Required Dependencies: ###